-Enhanced Synthesis and Research Writing, Synthesis and Research Writing
+Enhanced Synthesis and Research Writing, Synthesis and Research Writing Prerequisite Additional Information: With a final grade of C- or better.

 Contemporary African-American Thought

 Also Known As: ENG 259, AFS 259

 (Also AFS/ENG 259) Contemporary African-American Thought explores the intellectual contributions of prominent African-American writers and philosophers from the late twentieth century to the present.
 Through literary analysis, discussion, and participation in a class conference, students investigate the cultual, political, aesthetic, and philosophic dilemmas of the African Americans in the cotemporary age.